 Owners should contact their county appraisal districts about notification requirements before changing the use of small portions of their land from one qualified agricultural use to another.
 For example, if an owner builds a 10-acre pond to supply supplemental water on a 1000-acre tract, the owner should ask about the appraisal district's need for notification and documentation requirements.

 Is land qualified for timber appraisal or agricultural appraisal under Article VIII, Section l-d, of the Texas Constitution eligible to qualify for wildlife management use?

-No. Timber land is qualified under Tax Code, Chapter 23, Subchapter E, and 1-d agricultural land is qualified under Subchapter C. The law limits wildlife management use to 1-d-1 or open-space agricultural land qualified under Subchapter D of Chapter 23.
+Yes and no. 1-d agricultural land is qualified under Subchapter C. The law limits wildlife management use to agricultural land qualified under Subchapter D or timber land qualified under Subchapter E of Chapter 23, Tax Code.

 What is an indigenous animal?

 An indigenous animal is one that originated in or naturally migrates through an area and is living naturally in that area, as opposed to an exotic animal or one that has been introduced to the area.
 In this context, an indigenous animal is one that is native to Texas.